laravel/docs/collections.md

 <a name="method-skipuntil"></a>
 #### `skipUntil()` {.collection-method}

-The `skipUntil` method skips over items from the collection until the given callback returns `true` and then returns the remaining items in the collection as a new collection instance:
+The `skipUntil` method skips over items from the collection while the given callback returns `false`.
+Once the callback returns `true` all of the remaining items in the collection will be returned as a new collection:

     $collection = collect([1, 2, 3, 4]);